eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 <u>3.
 Risk-based evaluation of existing courses.</u>

-Nudge places absolute trust in its instructors, recognizing them as esteemed leaders in academia.
 We strive to maintain efficiency in course development to prevent undue burden on our instructors, who are already engaged in extensive research activities.
 Therefore, it is essential for instructors to be well-versed with the evaluation criteria beforehand.
 <br>
 <br>